October 2021 Update – Appeal dismissed

-The architect responsible for Whitehall Lodge was Henry W. Binns2 of Binns & Scarlett.
-Both Binns and his partner Frank Scarlett had significant experience in designing in the modernist style, Binns having earlier completed the Gas Showrooms in Wandsworth and Chalfont House flats in Belgravia, and Scarlett having produced one of the earliest modernist houses in Britain, Starlock House in Rye (1929-30).
-Binns’ T-shape plan was further developed by English and Scottish Co-operative’s Cyril B. Smith2 who added the tower detail and rear balconies in a manner comparable to Ruskin Park House, then also under development with E&S and designed by Watkins Gray.
+The architect responsible for the original design for Whitehall Lodge was Henry W. Binns of Binns & Scarlett(1).
+Both Binns and his partner Frank Scarlett had significant experience in the Modernist and Art Deco styles, and had completed many notable projects prior to being commissioned to design Whitehall Lodge in 1935.
+Binns’ earlier work include the Art Deco Gas Showrooms in Wandsworth and the Chalfont House apartments in Belgravia.
+Binn’s partner Scarlett had produced one of the earliest Modernist houses in the Britain, Starlock in Rye, which on completion in 1929-30 was only the third building in Britain to be built in the Modernist style.
+Binns’ T-shape plan for Whitehall Lodge was then enhanced by additions from English & Scottish’s arcitect Cyril Smith, who added the distinctive towers and balconies we see today, in a manner comparable to those at Ruskin Park House (Champion Hill, South London), then also under development with E&S to designs by Watkins Gray architects.

 Whitehall Lodge is an impressive ‘T’ shaped six storey block of flats built in the 1930s in an international ‘Modern’ style set well back from the street frontage in landscaped grounds.
 It is included in the Council’s local list of buildings of merit.
 The elevation is white painted render stepping forward in a symmetrical series of curved and flat planes from the central full height glazed entrance door and staircase tower surmounted by a small penthouse on the flat roof.
 The outer, most forward, projections are in the form of full height circular towers.
 All of the windows retain their original characteristic Crittall metal window frames with horizontal glazing bars.